functioncoin/Functioncoin/README.md

 What is Functioncoin?
 ----------------

+No IPO
+No reserved
+No steal dig
+The world's first truly fair and impartial coins

 Functioncoin is an Ultra-secure, Democratic and ASIC-resistant Crypto-currency.

 For more information, as well as an immediately useable, binary version of